Domain Registration Services is a brand under Vodien Group, trusted by over 35,000 businesses and 230,000 users worldwide.

 The first thing you need to do is ask your new web host the nameserver details that will apply to your account, which will look something like this:

-The reason for there being two nameservers is if one fails, the other one can resolve requests; or it can also be used for load balancing if traffic is particularly heavy.
+As mentioned, the reason for there being two nameservers is if one fails, the other one can resolve requests.
+However, it can also be used for load balancing if traffic is particularly heavy.

 Armed with the nameserver details, then: